The best sales to shop today: Mirror, Adidas, Hydro Flask and more | CNN Underscored

 T-fal Ultimate Hard Anodized Nonstick Fry Pan With Lid ($33.99, originally $55.95; amazon.com)

 Amazon has cooked up a price drop on our favorite nonstick pan.
-The T-fal Ultimate Hard Anodized Nonstick Fry Pan with Lid is down to $33.99, and it’s the one pan you’ll want on hand for all your basic cooking needs.
+The T-fal Ultimate Hard Anodized Nonstick Fry Pan With Lid is down to $33.99, and it’s the one pan you’ll want on hand for all your basic cooking needs.
 Thanks to its significant depth, the T-fal can handle everything from frying up eggs to prepping rice and stews.

 Kindle Paperwhite ($84.99, originally $129.99; amazon.com)